nickschweizer/Hello_World/README.md

 ## How to Run Program
-When the user clicks on ==RUN==, the program asks for balance, purchases each month, number of months, and yearly interest rate.
+When the user clicks on ==run== , the program asks for balance, purchases each month, number of months, and yearly interest rate.

 ## Files Used